thewchan/uxf/README.md

 This second approach uses four _ttypes_.
 For the Point we specify it as having two real fields (so the processor now knows that Point values come in twos).
-And for the enumeration we used three separate fieldness tables.
+And for the enumeration we used three separate fieldless tables.

 Using tables has the advantage that we can represent any number of values of a particular _ttype_ in a single table (including just one, or even none),